How to Give Yourself a Self Breast Exam

 One of the most important thing a woman can do each month is perform a self breast exam.
 Did you know women by the age of 20 should be doing this every month?
 The most staggering statistic is 40% of breast cancers are found by women performing self breast exams.
 It can save your life and the life of a loved one.
 Today, I’m going to talk about the different ways you have give yourself a self breast exam and some really good tips.

-FYI, breast exams should be performed in the shower, in front of the mirror, and lying down.
+FYI, breast exams should be performed in various places: the shower, in front of the mirror, and lying down.

 1. Know your bosoms